18 Common Diseases Your Fish May Have (And How to Cure Them)

 4. Reducing Stress: Make sure that you reduce the stress in your tank.
 If you have a fish that is bullying other tankmates or you have just added a new fish to the tank, make sure they are not overly stressed.

-5. Quarantine New Additions: Any addition to your tank should be quarantined for a few weeks to make sure that you are not putting a infected animal (or plant – yes plants can be infected too!) into your tank.
+5. Quarantine New Additions: Any addition to your tank should be quarantined for a few weeks to make sure that you are not putting an infected fish (or plant – yes plants can be infected too!) into your tank.
 This gives you a few weeks to make sure that your fish is eating and not showing any signs of illness before putting them in your main tank.
 Mark has a great article on quarantining.
 It is marine fish based, but the same principle applies for freshwater fish.

 Creating A Medicine Cabinet